ztaylor2/vending-machine-ui/README.md

 # Introduction

-Welcome to your Github coding test!
+Welcome to your GitHub coding test!

 We know you've already spent plenty of your personal time during interviews.
 Worry not; this is the last step of our process and it is designed to be